Find Affordable College Courses

 5 Yearly Graduations

 The 11th most popular school in the country for pharmaceutics and drug design majors who are seeking their doctor's degree is University of the Pacific.
-The average in-state tuition for full-time undergraduates is $51,628 per year, while in-state graduate students, on average, pay $50,128 per year.
-For the 2020-2021 academic year, 5 doctor's degrees were handed out to pharmaceutics and drug design majors at Pacific.
+Each year, around 6,200 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $54,506 per year, while in-state graduate students, on average, pay $52,924 per year.
+During the most recent year for which we have data, 5 people received their doctor's degree in pharmaceutics and drug design from Pacific.
+About 33% of this group were women, and 17% were students from an underrepresented racial-ethnic group.

 #11